 In addition to calcium and vitamin D, protein is an important nutrient for bone growth and maintenance.
 Protein is found in foods like milk, yogurt, cheese, nuts, seeds, beans, eggs, fish and lean meats.
 Canada’s Food Guide recommends that you have protein foods at every meal, filling ¼ of your plate.

 Children and youth should aim for 60 minutes of moderate-to-vigorous physical activity each day.
 This should include activities that increase the heart rate and activities that strengthen muscle and bone.
 Here are some ideas to get moving and have fun:

 - Play an active game, such as tag.

 - Challenge yourself to walk or run in the park.

 - Bike, rollerblade or skateboard to a friend’s house.

 - Dance or skip to a favourite song.

-- Try a sport such as basketball, hockey, soccer, tennis or volleyball.
+- Try basketball, hockey, soccer, tennis or volleyball.

-- Enjoy winter activities like skiing, snowboarding, skating, snowshoeing or sledding in the park.
+- Enjoy activities like skiing, sledding, skating or snowshoeing.